 Beyond rent and utilities, everyday costs like food, transport and basic services shape your monthly budget.

-You’ll find an inexpensive restaurant meal costs about 30.00 R$, while a mid-range restaurant meal for two averages 150.00 R$.
-If you drink socially, domestic beer runs roughly 10.00 R$ per pint (range 5–16 R$).
+An inexpensive restaurant meal costs about 30.00 R$, while a mid-range restaurant meal for two averages 150.00 R$.
+Domestic beer runs roughly 10.00 R$ per pint (range 5–16 R$).

-If you drive, gasoline averages 21.17 R$ per gallon (range 18.93–22.83 R$), so fuel price volatility impacts monthly outlays.
+If you drive, gasoline averages 21.17 R$ per gallon (range 18.93–22.83 R$).
+Fuel price swings can affect your monthly total noticeably.

-Basic utilities for a 915 sq ft apartment average 384.41 R$ (typical range 250–765 R$).
+Basic utilities for a 915 sq ft apartment average 384.41 R$ per month, with a typical range of 250–765 R$.

 Healthcare, Education and Family Costs

-You’ll see outpatient care costs of $30–$50 for GP visits and $50–$150 for specialists; inpatient room rates run $200–$500 per day, and non-complex surgeries often cost $3,000–$10,000.
+Outpatient care costs $30–$50 for GP visits and $50–$150 for specialists.
+Inpatient room rates run $200–$500 per day, and non-complex surgeries often cost $3,000–$10,000.

 Managing Money: Banking, Taxes and Moving Resources

-To open a Brazilian bank account you’ll need residency, CPF, ID and address—until then use Wise for multi-currency transfers.
+To open a Brazilian bank account, you’ll need residency, CPF, ID, and address.
+Until then, use Wise for multi-currency transfers.

 Frequently Asked Questions